Finding a way to make money online has become the goal of many New Zealanders, whether it be a side hustle or an online business.

 Taking surveys for money is an excellent boost to your online income.
 You can easily earn over $200 per month if you sign up for multiple NZ survey companies.

-If you want to make money from paid surveys, I recommend you join all three to maximise your chances of always having a survey available.
+If you want to make money from paid surveys, I recommend you join multiple sites to maximise your chances of always having a survey available.

 I have written a more in-depth review of some of the best-paid surveys NZ has to offer here.